 Take it slow when introducing a new partner.

 The needs of the parent and the needs of the child rarely are the same when it comes to introducing a new romantic partner, and it is important for parents to keep their child’s interests at the forefront.
 Be sure the new relationship is serious before introducing someone to your children.
 Your children have recently experienced the divorce of their parents and do not need to go through another breakup in the short term.

 While children do need plenty of support during these times, parents should not disregard their own needs.
 If a parent is feeling negative effects throughout the divorce, it can impede their ability to take care of the child.
 Do not be afraid to ask for help.

 Bear in mind that children benefit from emotionally stable parents who can focus on the huge job that is parenting – exercising reasonable discipline, providing love and support, and being emotionally responsive.
 But parents do not need to be married or living in the same home in order to be emotionally stable.
 Choose your words carefully and be mindful of how your behavior towards former spouse impacts your children now and in the future.

 Kelly Caperton Fischer excels at finding creative and respectful solutions to family law matters, including property and child-related issues.
 Kelly is a strong proponent of “collaborative law” as a critical foundation to help clients put settlement at the forefront, negotiate more openly, and truly focus on what is best for their family.
 Kelly was named a Texas Super Lawyers Rising Star from 2009 – 2012, 2018, and 2019.

-If you are contemplating divorce and want to minimize the negative impact of divorce on your children, please contact Kelly Caperton Fischer to learn more about the steps you can take to successfully protect your children’s best interests during and after divorce.
+If you are contemplating divorce, it is normal to be concerned about the effects of divorce on children.
+If you want to minimize the negative impact of divorce on your children, please contact Kelly Caperton Fischer to learn more about the steps you can take to successfully protect your children’s best interests during and after divorce.